Color-Changing Snowflake Window Clings (with Free Printable!)

 Blue and purple snowflake window clings hanging on a snowy window.

-Notice how one of the snowflakes is blue while others are purple—this is because I took the picture only moments after placing the blue snowflake onto the window, so it hadn’t had time to change colours yet!
+Notice how one of the snowflakes is blue while others are purple—this is because I took the picture only moments after placing the blue snowflake onto the window, so it hadn’t had time to change colors yet!

 What if They Start Peeling Off?